 - Foolish Sibling, Responsible Sibling: Buck's the foolish to Bob's responsible.

-- Gentle Giant: Sure, he's pretty scary if you're a heartless educator or a besotted party clown or a punk, but just watch the scene where Buck tries to convince Maizy she can't sleep in his bed.
+- Gentle Giant: Comes with being played by John Candy Sure, he's pretty scary if you're a heartless educator or an inebriated party clown or a punk, but just watch the scene where Buck tries to convince Maizy she can't sleep in his bed.
 D'awwwwww.

 - Good Smoking, Evil Smoking: Played with.
 Buck's cigars make him look almost like he'd be a bad guy, but he's awesome.